 In the state of Massachusetts, only a judge can officially grant a divorce.
 Therefore, you will have to go before the Court at least once for the judge to grant the divorce.

 All divorces in Massachusetts are filed and heard in the Probate and Family Court in the county where the parties last lived together.

 Modifications, involving such things as child support, alimony or parenting schedules, do not necessarily require that you appear in Court.
 If you are seeking to modify an existing judgment through ADR, your ADR professional can assist with drafting the necessary paperwork and then submit it to the Court for review.

-Conciliation is a process in which an experienced attorney or retired judge assists the parties to settle their case by clarifying their issues and assessing the strengths and weaknesses of each side of the case.
-If the case is not settled by conciliation in total, the attorney or retired judge helps the parties explore the steps which remain to prepare their case for trial.
+Conciliation is a process in which an experienced attorney assists the parties to settle their case by clarifying their issues and assessing the strengths and weaknesses of each side of the case.
+If the case is not settled by conciliation in total, the attorney helps the parties explore the steps which remain to prepare their case for trial.